hertogp/stitch/_readme.md

 art | '#dir/#cid-#sha.#fmt'          | cmd file output template
 cmd | '#cbx #arg #art 1>#out 2>#err' | command line template

-Table Stitch options\
+: Table Stitch options
-*(\*) either the codeblock's id or a generated one, should be unique per codeblock
+*(\*) either the codeblock's id or a generated one, should be unique per codeblock*

 _*cid*_\
 is an internal codeblock attribute set to either: